lastcallsoftware/trackeats/README.md

 # About this app

 This project was generated using the Vite boilerplate project generator as a Typescript/React project.
 It's the first time I'm using Vite, which is a local app server/package bundler for running JavaScript/Typescript apps in a development enviroinment.
 We'll have to see if we run into any trouble with Vite, but I doubt it.

-It's alsi the first time I'm using Typescript.
-I'm not sure if or how it interacts with Rreact, but seeing as how Vite lets you select both of them as part of its project config, I guess they're compatible!
+It's also the first time I'm using Typescript.
+Both React and Typescript are extensions to JavaScript and "transpile" down to vanilla JS before the code executes.
+Given that, it seems like React and Typescript wouldn't get along together, but seeing as how Vite lets you select both of them as part of its project config, I guess they're compatible!

 # Installing and running the code